EvanZhao119/evanzhao119.github.io/_posts/java/2025-03-13-Introducing-Java-23.md

 ---
 layout: post
-title: "Introducing Java 23: What’s New in the Latest Release?"
+title: "What’s New in Java 23?
+Latest Features, Updates & Improvements"
 date: 2025-03-13
 categories: java
+description: "Explore the new features of Java 23 including pattern matching, Class-File API, ZGC generational mode, and Structured Concurrency."
 ---

 # Introducing Java 23: What’s New in the Latest Release?